MartijnDwars/metaborg.github.io/spoofax/tour/index.md

 context: spoofax
 ---

-Note: this tour is out-of-date.
+__Note: This tour is out-of-date.
+Consider it as an impression of the features that Spoofax provides.
+Not as a tutorial.__

 <section id="table-of-contents" class="toc">
   <header> <h3>Overview</h3> </header>